-To encourage efficient and effective government practices in the Commonwealth's executive branch agencies, OSIG will continue to remind state employees and Commonwealth citizens of the Hotline as a means of anonymously reporting instances of fraud, waste and abuse through:
+To encourage efficient and effective government practices in the Commonwealth's executive branch agencies, OSIG will continue to remind state employees and Commonwealth citizens that the Hotline is a means of anonymously reporting instances of fraud, waste and abuse by:

-- An annual news release distributed to Virginia's media outlets. - Social media postings on the agency's Twitter, Facebook, Instagram and LinkedIn accounts. - Expanded visibility of the Hotline on OSIG's website. - Informational presence at area conferences and training events. - Distribution of Hotline marketing materials.
+- Distributing an annual news release to Virginia's media outlets. - Posting information on the agency's social media accounts that include Twitter, Facebook, Instagram and LinkedIn. - Expanding the visibility of the Hotline on OSIG's website. - Participating at area conferences and training events.

+- Distributing Hotline marketing materials.

-In addition, OSIG will email state employees regarding:
+In addition, OSIG will email state employees:

 - Information about the Hotline.

 - A link to online interactive State Fraud, Waste and Abuse Hotline training.

-- Hotline brochures and flyer.
+- Hotline brochures and flyers.